Call for Submissions & Awards

-The 5 presentation disciplines are as follows: STEM (science, technology, engineering, and mathematics), Social Sciences, Humanities, and Visual and Performing Arts.
+The 3 presentation disciplines are as follows: STEM (science, technology, engineering, and mathematics), Social Sciences/Humanities, and Visual and Performing Arts (includes Creative Writing).
 You will be asked during the submission process to choose which category your work should be presented in.

-IMPORTANT - For additional information on printing/uploading posters, presentations format, and set-up for GradCon on Friday, February 22nd, please visit the Day of Presentation page.
+IMPORTANT - For additional information on printing/uploading posters, presentations format, and set-up for GradCon, please visit the Day of Presentation page.

 GradCon attracts a general audience composed of students and faculty in all disciplines.
 Your intentions must be communicated in a manner that is intelligible to all audience members.

 - Submissions may be made for an oral, poster, or visual & performing art presentation.

 - To apply, all applicants must have their faculty research mentor review and approve their abstract prior to submission.